 The design of Black Ridge house is based around the biophilic attributes of organic materials.
 Furthermore, charred cladding, natural oak work surfaces, cupboard doors and reclaimed timber doors are the main drivers in the material selection.

 The Black Ridge house by Neil Dusheiko is an extension to an existing 3-bedroom Victorian terraced house.
 As a result, forming part of the Warner Estate in Walthamstow.
 In addition, this project creates a light-filled spacious extension with an open plan kitchen, dining, living area at ground floor.

 The rich patina of the Charred Kebony cladding called Minami no – 南の was balanced with an equally black finish.
 This finish is called Kebony cladding Enhanced Grain Hijō ni mirikiteki na – 非常に魅力的な; thus creating a delightful combination.

 Furthermore, Wabi Sabi is known for being “imperfect, impermanent and incomplete”.
 Thus Wabi Sabi appreciates the ingenuous integrity of natural objects and processes.
 This clever design simultaneously exploits the flexibility of timber and that the ability to use different dimensions.
-The sizes were carefully chosen to minimize waste.
+The sizes were carefully chosen to minimise waste.
 Most importantly they still deliver the timber in a language that separates the different elevations of the building.

 Karl Harrison said.
 “As always it’s a delight working with Neil.
 Certainly, the variation of dimensions and finishes really made this project stand out for me”.

 Project Black Ridge House